Magicat8bill/Sneaky-S0ng/README.md

 ![Screenshot 2024-09-18 145324](https://github.com/user-attachments/assets/7a45f7c6-d41a-4983-8536-b03010999b23)
 ___
 ### USING IT.
-Once the repository is installed open music.py and run it, type the sentence you want to encrypt into the terminal when prompted.
-The program will then update the output.xml file with your encrypted sentence.
-Open the output.xml file with your musicxml reader to view your code in music notation.
+Once the repository is installed open music.py and you have run it, type the sentence you want to encrypt between the pair of parenthacies into the function called `musicxml_wrighter("")` (if you want to know what characters are excepted, look below).
+The program will then update the output.xml file with your encrypted sentence. you will then be prompted to answer the question `Do you have a musicxml reader?
+Y or N:`. **YOU NEED TO ANSWER THIS QUESTION TRUTHFULLY TO CONTINUE**, and respond with either a `y` or an `n` respectivly.
 ___
 ### ACCEPTED CHARACTERS
 Accepted characters include all letters of the English language "A - Z", German letters (ä, ö, ü, ß), and all numbers "0 - 9" along with the following: